Shaw Local

 The festival has so many activities for all ages, including:

-• Bingo: noon, July 3-5 at Dixon Elks Lodge
+• Bingo: Noon, July 3 to 5 at Dixon Elks Lodge

-• Family Fun Night: 5-7 p.m.
-Friday, July 4 at First Presbyterian Church parking lot
+• Family Fun Night: 5 to 7 p.m.
+Friday, July 4, at First Presbyterian Church parking lot

-• Think Pink Craft & Vendor Show: 9 a.m. - 2 p.m.
-Saturday, July 5 at Loveland Community House
+• Think Pink Craft & Vendor Show: 9 a.m. to 2 p.m.
+Saturday, July 5, at Loveland Community House

-• Dixon Municipal Band Concert: 7-9 p.m.
-Friday, July 4 at Old Lee County Courthouse lawn
+• Dixon Municipal Band Concert: 7 to 9 p.m.
+Friday, July 4, at Old Lee County Courthouse lawn

-• Ice Cream Social: 9 a.m. - 4 p.m.
-Saturday, July 5 at Old Lee County Courthouse
+• Ice Cream Social: 9 a.m. to 4 p.m.
+Saturday, July 5, at Old Lee County Courthouse

-Visit petuniafestival.org/other-local-activities for even more activities happening throughout Dixon during Petunia Fest weekend.
+For a list of activities happening throughout Dixon during Petunia Fest weekend, visit petuniafestival.org/other-local-activities.

 According to the festival website, the event began in the 1960s to celebrate the city’s recognition as the “Petunia Capital” of Illinois.
 The Dixon Men’s Garden Club began planting petunias along Galena Avenue in 1960 to help beautify the city.
 Thousands of pink petunias can now be seen along several additional roadways around the city during the highly anticipated summer event.

-For more information and a complete schedule and lineup of events, visit petuniafestival.org.
+For information and a complete schedule and lineup of events, visit petuniafestival.org.

 Aimee Barrows